monerodocs/md/docs/public-address/subaddress.md

 This is similar to subaccounts in your bank account.
 There is a very important difference though.

 In Monero funds don't really sit on public addresses.
 Public addresses are conceptually a gateway or a routing mechanism.
 Funds sit on the unspent outputs.
-Thus, a single transaction can aggregate and spent outputs from multiple addresses.
+Thus, a single transaction can aggregate and spend outputs from multiple addresses.

 ## Why not multiple wallets?